Third Army – Baseball Championship Series

 76th Infantry Division Onaways:

 This roster featured thirteen players who possessed professional league talent (including Cecil Travis, a pre-war infielder for the Washington Senators who was three-time MLB All-Star that many believed was well on his way to Hall of Fame candidacy before he left for the war)and played on minor or major league teams either before or/and after the war.
-Those with former major league experience are listed in bold.

 |Last (listed on roster)||Full Name||Position|